-Having been treated for breast cancer in 2012/13 and working in the field as a therapist, here are 10 cancer lessons (in no particular order) that may help you cope with the emotional impact of cancer.
+Having been treated for breast cancer in 2012/13, rediagnosed with a local recurrence in 2018 and working in the field as a therapist and writer, here are 10 cancer lessons (in no particular order) that may help you cope with the emotional impact of cancer.

 But before that, let me say loud and clear:

 There is not a single person, story, book, lecture or talk, which will teach us all we need to know to understand the impact of cancer on our lives.
 That’s what we have to figure out for ourselves when we go through our own cancer lessons.
 With cancer the word ‘never’ does not exist.

 1. Cancer and treatment affects us not only physically, but also emotionally, mentally, socially, spiritually, financially, relationally.
 Be prepared.
 Read More

 2. Struggling with cancer is not a sign of weakness.
 Cancer like other life-changing illnesses and their treatment is traumatic.
 It stands to reason.
 There is no shame, there should be no blame.
 Self care and making changes in your private and working life may be the responsible thing to do.
 As awful as it may be when cancer becomes part of our life, we remain more than the illness.
 Read More

 3. You don’t need to have cancer to be affected by cancer.
 It affects you even if you do not have the disease.
 Family and friends are impacted, too, and have support needs.
 Read more

 4. The impact of cancer does not end with treatment.
 Even if in remission, life will never continue the way it was before.
 Often we are left with treatment side affects, no more regular medical support and with fear of the future.
 I can be exhausting, cause depression and anxiety.
 Read more